Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Connecting The Dots

 When you finally finish your investigations, you should have a thorough and comprehensive understanding of the business.
 You could have an in-depth, meaningful conversation with the CEO and not feel like an idiot.
 In fact, if you’re researching a smaller company, I’d encourage you to do just that.
 Particularly in the micro-cap space where the company may only have a few hundred shareholders, if you call up the company, you’ll often as not be put directly through to the CEO or CFO.
 If you’ve done your research, they’ll be more than happy to answer any questions you might have.
-They aren’t allowed to disclose any information that isn’t already publicly available, so I don’t do this much anymore, but when you’re starting out it’s a great way to boost your confidence and comfort level.
+They aren’t allowed to disclose any information that isn’t already publicly available, but when you’re starting out it’s a great way to boost your confidence and comfort level.

-At this point, you’ve accumulated a good set of historical data going back 10 or 15 years, ideally to a time before the last big recession.
+At this point, you’ve accumulated a good set of historical data going back 15 or 20 years, ideally to a time before the last big recession.
 You’ve calculated your own set of adjusted earnings numbers for each of those years and recorded the total sales and book value as well.
 You’ve read through the company reports and thoroughly familiarized yourself with the opportunities and challenges facing the company.
 You’ve gone over the recent set of financial statements line by line looking for anything out of the ordinary.

 You’ve also read through the notes to financial statements from beginning to end.

-Start to end, this whole process can take hours.
+Start to end, this whole process takes hours.
 When I first started out, I would budget a full 8 hour day to review a company.
 I’ve got that down to about half a day now.
 It’s a big time commitment, but unfortunately I think it’s a non negotiable.
 This kind of in-depth research and analysis is something the computers can’t emulate (yet) and it’s what differentiates the most successful investors from the thundering herd.